rudrakshkarpe/cfp-generation-agent/README.md

 ## 📞 Support

-For questions and support, please open an issue in the GitHub repository or contact the maintainers.
+For questions and support:
+- Open an issue in the GitHub repository
+- Check the troubleshooting section above
+- Review the Couchbase and OpenRouter documentation

 ---

-**Built with ❤️ for the Cloud Native Community**
+**Built with ❤️ for the Global Conference Community**

+Transform any conference's historical talks into your next great presentation idea!